richrd/suplemon/README.md

 After those are installed, tests can be run via:

     ./test.sh

+PRs are very welcome and appreciated.
+When making PRs make sure to set the target branch to `dev`.
+I only push to master when releasing new versions.

 ## Todo
  * [ ] Remember cursor positions in files (and restore when opened again)